-Introduction to the principles of general pathology and oral pathology, focusing on etiology, progression, clinical manifestations, and treatment of pathologic conditions.
+This course is an introduction to the principles of general pathology and oral pathology, focusing on etiology, progression, clinical manifestations and treatment of pathologic conditions.
 The basic inflammatory and immune responses as they relate to the human body are reviewed.
 The course will focus on the fundamental disease processes involving the maxillofacial region.
 Emphasis is placed on early recognition and documentation of abnormal oral conditions.
 (Prerequisites: DH 1512, BIOL 1217).